-The School of Business Information and Advising Office, located in Room 326 of the Business Building, is the school's centralized student advising, records and information center.
+The School of Business Information and Advising Office, located in Room 326 of the Clement Hall, is the school's centralized student advising, records and information center.
 Schedule advising, registration and schedule adjustment are just some services offered to business students.
-Transcript evaluation for transfer students and for current AUM students switching their major to business is also performed in this office.
+This office also evaluates transcrips for transfer students and for current AUM students switching their major to business.